 Comparison group data are included to provide a context for interpreting your institution's indicators.
-If your institution did not define a custom comparison group for this report by July 15, 2021 NCES selected a comparison group for you.
+If your institution did not define a custom comparison group for this report by July 15, 2022 NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The customized Data Feedback Report function available at https://nces.ed.gov/ipeds/use-the-data/can be used to reproduce the figures in this report using different peer groups.
+The customized Data Feedback Report function available at https://nces.ed.gov/ipeds/use-the-data/canbe used to reproduce the figures in this report using different peer groups.

 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include Associate's Colleges: High Transfer-Mixed Traditional/Nontraditional, public and enrollment of a similar size.
-This comparison group includes the following 26 institutions:
+The characteristics include Carnegie Classification of Associate's Colleges: Mixed Transfer/Career & Technical-High Traditional; Control of Institution: Public; Enrollment of a Similar Size.
+This comparison group includes the following 32 institutions: